speedlazer/speedlazer/README.md

 yarn start
 ```

-The game files are in `app/scripts`.
-The "Game" is in
+The content scripts are in `src/scripts`.
+All other data is in
-`app/scripts/scenes/Game.coffee`.
-But it mainly runs DSL scripts,
-located in `app/scripts/lazerscripts`
+`src/data`.
+An editor/viewer is available locally, at `http://localhost:9000/editor.html`.

 # License